-The Self-Employment Assistance Provider must contact the CDP provider to notify them of the participant's request, to seek agreement.
+The Self-Employment Assistance Provider must contact the CDP provider to notify them of the participant's request, and seek their agreement.

 CDP participants may still need to meet with their CDP provider to agree a job plan, which can include creating a business.